 - Super Pi Modded 1.5

 “This form allows you to measure the performance of your computer.
 The benchmark shows a rating of MIPS (million instructions per second).
-The rating value is calculated from the measured speed, and it is normalized with the results of Intel Core 2 CPU with multi-threading option switched off.
-So if you have a modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
+The rating value is calculated from the measured speed, and it is normalized with the results of the Intel Core 2 CPU with a multi-threading option switched off.
+So if you have modern CPU from Intel or AMD, rating values in single-thread mode must be close to real CPU frequency.
 There are two tests: compression with the LZMA method and decompression with the LZMA method.
 Once the total passes reach 100, the score is taken.”